aubble/goTunneLS/README.md

 ## Configuration

 The configuration file's syntax is JSON and it consists of an array of the nodes structs each with the following fields, and then the path to the logFile.
 A neat simple example file, config.json, is included.
 Please read it, its very simple.
-Read [example](#example) for a little tutorial on using it.
+Read [example](#example) for a little tutorial on using it and the rest of the program.

 Anyways, each of these nodes in the array are either in server or client mode depending on the Mode field.
 Otherwise here is the list of fields you can set in all the nodes.